WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 * [#29 - Pin D04 as DigitalOutputPin is not responsive when pin D03 is setup as PWM.](https://github.com/WildernessLabs/Meadow_Issues/issues/29) - Fixed with hacky workaround.
 This issue is because of the underlying funkiness of the NuttX API.
 We've implemented a workaround for it for now.
 Long term, we'll need to revisit this.

 ### Meadow.Foundation

+We've added a new driver for the Veml7700 light sensor and improved the performance of the Max7219 driver.

+#### New Peripheral Drivers

+We've published eight new drivers:

 ## Beta 3.8